Paleo-Siberian languages: Relationships

 The purpose of the existence of Paleo-Siberian itself lies in its practicability and remains a grouping of convenience for a variety of unclassifiable language isolates located in Northeast Eurasia.

-The largely-extinct Yeniseian language family, primarily through the Ket language, has been linked to the Na-Dené languages of North America.
+The almost-extinct Yeniseian language family, primarily through the Ket language, has been linked to the Na-Dené languages of North America.
 Dené–Yeniseian has been called "the first demonstration of a genealogical link between Old World and New World language families that meets the standards of traditional comparative-historical linguistics".
 Attempts to connect it to Sino-Tibetan, North Caucasian and Burushaski have also been made, especially through the widely-discredited Dené-Caucasian hypothesis.

 Kim Bang-han proposed that placename glosses in the Samguk sagi reflect the original language of the Korean peninsula and a component in the formation of both Korean and Japanese.
 It is suggested that this language was related to Nivkh in some form.

 Juha Janhunen suggests the possibility that similar consonant stop systems in Koreanic and Nivkh may be due to ancient contact.
 Martine Robbeets suggests that Proto-Korean had a Nivkh substrate influence.
 Further parallel developments in their sound inventory (Old to Middle Korean and Proto-Nivkh to Nivkh) as well as commonalities in the syntax between Koreanic and Nivkh specifically have been observed.
 Alexander Vovin, in a criticism of the Altaic language grouping, has suggested that Korean shares similarities with other Paleo-Siberian languages in several important respects (i.e. phonotactics, verb incorporation v. compounding, adjectives as verbs and not nominals).

 The Ob-Ugric and Samoyedic languages predate the spread of Turkic, Mongolic and Tungusic languages, but are part of the well established larger Uralic family, thus not Paleo-Siberian.
-Yukaghir has often been suggested as a more distant relative of Uralic as part of the Uralic-Yukaghir languages, as well as Eskimo-Aleut as part of the Uralo-Siberian languages.
-However, these hypotheses are controversial and not universally accepted.
+Yukaghir has often been suggested as a more distant relative of Uralic as part of the Uralic–Yukaghir languages, as well as Eskimo-Aleut as part of the Uralo-Siberian languages.

 Vocabulary comparison

 Below are selected basic vocabulary items in proto-languages reconstructed for Paleo-Siberian languages and language families.
-Proto-Eskimo, Proto-Uralic, Proto-Ainu, Ainu, Proto-Korean and Proto-Japanese are also given for comparison.
+Proto-Eskimo, Proto-Uralic, Proto-Ainu, Ainu, Proto-Korean and Proto-Japonic are also given for comparison.